1816–17 United States Senate elections

 The 1816–17 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1816 and 1817, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 2.

-The Democratic-Republican Party gained a net of two seats from the admission of a new state.
+The Democratic-Republican Party gained a net of two seats from the admission of a new U.S. state, under the name of Indiana.